Help make camps possible

 In addition to all the wonderful gifts and memories, the most valuable thing they take home with them is hope - a hope that no matter what they have been through, or what their life situation may be, there are people that love them, and there is a God that made them and has a wonderful plan for their lives.

-Two children - and only two - are assigned to each camp counsellor/BIG camper.
+Two children – and only two – are assigned to each camp BIG.

-Each BIG camper and two children are assigned a partner BIG camper and children-forming a family POD.
+Each BIG and two children are assigned a partner BIG and children-forming a family POD of six (two adults and 4 campers).

 Throughout the week, each family POD will stay together for all activities.
 In addition, there is generally a camp COUSIN(s) assigned to each POD, making the staff to children ratio even higher.

-This ensures the campers safety, while also provided the much needed one-on-one attention.
+This ensures the campers safety, while also providing much needed one-on-one attention.

-There is also an intensive screening process for volunteers, including interviews, references, and background checks.
+There is a safe recruitment process for volunteers, including applications, interviews, references, and enhanced DBS checks.

 The camp location itself is especially selected to provide a safe, fun place for the camp experience.
-Although many of the volunteers are in professions having to do with children and youth, a nurse and social work professional/safeguarding lead are always onsite to attend to the campers' needs.
+Many of the volunteers are in professions having to do with children and youth, a nurse and social work professional/safeguarding lead are always onsite to attend to the campers’ needs.

 There are 68,680 children in care living in foster homes across the United Kingdom.